anjchang/freshsonnets/README.md

 \d?EmbedShare URLCopyEmbedCopy
 Chorus\s\d\d?:\n
 </pre>

+Then select a few lines from each source and put them into sonnet form.
+It's readable but not perfect.

 Other than that, it was interesting learning to use the lyrics api, and also FPDF to format a pdf.